 Pro Tips to make the perfect Vegetable Korma

-1. Cut the veggies such as cauliflower in larger size florets about 1.5-2 inch, so that they don’t get mushy.
+- Cut the veggies, such as cauliflower, into larger-sized florets of about 1.5-2 inches so that they don’t get mushy.

-3. Puree the tomatoes, which gives a smooth texture to this curry.
-Store bought paste will give a more reddish color than tomatoes pureed at home, but the taste will be as good in both cases.
+- Puree the tomatoes, which gives this curry a smooth texture.
+The store-bought paste will give tomatoes a reddish color compared to tomatoes pureed at home, but the taste will be the same in both cases.

-4. Increase or decrease the spice level by adjusting the amount of red chili powder.
-I love to add mild Kashmiri red chili powder which adds to the wonderful color of this curry.
+- Increase or decrease the spice level by adjusting the amount of red chili powder.
+I love to add mild Kashmiri red chili powder that adds to the wonderful color of this curry.

 Vegetable Korma